WinstonChenn/WinstonChen/_projects/rankprop.md

     Conceptual representation of generating network knockoff
 </div>

-For both the original network and knockoff network, we can then generate a set of ranking, which I will call them the original ranking and the knockoff ranking. <br/>
+Using either the original network or knockoff network, we can generate a Rankprop ranking.
+We call the ranking generated with original network the original ranking and the ranking generated from knokocff network the knockoff ranking. <br/>
-Each protein within the original ranking would then compete with their knockoff counterpart.
-Those real homologies would stand out in the "competition", we can then use knockoff filter to find FDR-controlled cutoff for protein homology prediction.
+Each protein within the original ranking would then "compete" with their knockoff counterpart, in terms of the Rankprop score.
+In principle, those real homologies would stand out from the "competition", and therefore have a low q-value.
+Lastly, using the computed q-value, we can find FDR-controlled cutoff for protein homology prediction.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% responsive_image path: assets/img/rankprop_knockoff_rank.png title: "Knockoff ranking" class: "img-fluid rounded z-depth-1" %}